dyenaan/Seng533Project/README.md

 ## Load Testing

 The `load_test.js` script uses `k6`, a modern load testing tool, to simulate user traffic and measure the performance of the servers.
-The script likely defines metrics such as:
+The script defines metrics such as:

 * **Response time:** The time it takes for the server to respond to a request.
 * **Requests per second (RPS):** The number of requests the server can handle per second.